Population of Binary Black Holes Inferred from One Hundred and Fifty Gravitational Wave Signals: Hierarchical Mergers

 \section{Hierarchical Mergers}

 Observation of peaks in the component mass distribution, with their relative locations bearing a constant factor, is characteristic of a hierarchical merger scenario.
 In this scenario, the first peak corresponds to the first-generation (1G) mergers between \acp{BH} of stellar origin, and the higher-mass peaks are due to repeated mergers of \acp{BH} remnants from the lower-mass peaks.
-The relative location of peaks is expected to bear a factor of around 1.9, which accounts for the doubling of masses and approximately a 5\% loss in mass due to the emission of \acp{GW}~\citep{2012ApJ...758...63B}.
-The location of peaks implies mass ratios of roughly 1, 0.5, 0.25, and other combinations, resulting from intra- and inter- generational mergers.
-In addition, these binaries often have high spins~\citep{2010CQGra..27k4006L}\footnote{If the spin magnitude is narrowly distributed around 0.7 and orientations are isotropic, the aligned spin distribution is approximately uniform extending from -0.7 to 0.7.}.
+The relative location of peaks is expected to scale by a factor of around 1.9, accounting for the doubling of masses and an approximately 5\% mass loss due to the emission of \acp{GW}~\citep{2012ApJ...758...63B}.
+The locations of the peaks imply mass ratios of roughly 1:1, 1:0.5, 1:0.25, and other combinations, resulting from intra- and intergenerational mergers.
+In addition, these binaries often have high spins~\citep{2010CQGra..27k4006L}\footnote{If the spin magnitude is narrowly distributed around 0.7 and orientations are isotropic, the aligned spin distribution is approximately uniform, extending from -0.7 to 0.7.}.